 Our quarterly and annual operating results are difficult to predict and have fluctuated and may continue to fluctuate significantly from period to period based on the seasonality of air travel, consumer spending and corresponding advertising trends in China.
 Air travel and advertising spending in China generally tend to increase during major national holidays in October and tend to decrease during the first quarter of each year.
 Air travel and advertising spending in China is also affected by certain special events and related government measures.
 As a result, you may not be able to rely on period-to-period comparisons of our operating results as an indication of our future performance.
 Other factors that may cause our operating results to fluctuate include a deterioration of economic conditions in China and potential changes to the regulation of the advertising industry in China.
-If our revenues for a particular quarter are lower than we expect, we may be unable to reduce our operating costs and expenses for that quarter by a corresponding amount, and it would harm our operating results for that quarter relative to our operating results for other quarters.
+If our revenues for a particular quarter are lower than we expect, we may be unable to reduce our operating results for other quarters.